LuukBoot/Tuturial_reporting/README.md

 ```

 ## 3. Creating a simple plate
-The next step is to make a simple template in word, the word template is made with the Jinja notation.
-The word template in this example will have 2 different pages, on the first page the general information of the invoice will be displayed and a table with dynamic rows, with the following columns; product description, quantity, single price of the product and total price of the product.
-On the second page, a pie chart will be shown, which will be made in the Viktor app and a table with dynamic columns to show the percentage of the total price.
+The next step is to create a simple template in Microsoft Word.
+We'll use the Jinja notation to design the template.
+In this example, our template will have two pages.
+On the first page, we'll display general information about the invoice along with a table that contains dynamic rows.
+The table will have columns for product description, quantity, single price of the product, and total price of the product.

+Moving on to the second page, we'll include a pie chart that we'll create using the Viktor app.
+We'll also have a table with dynamic columns to display the percentage of the total price.

 Page 1:

 ![My Image](Images_readMe/Word_tags_page1.png)

 Page 2:

 ![My Image](Images_readMe/Word_tags_page2.png)

 ### 3.1 Text/Figure tags
-The text tags and figure tags are both noted with the {{ }} delimiter, see the red boxes for the text tags and the orange box for the figure tags.
-The string inside the delimiters is called the indetifier and is used to place the right values at the right tags.
+Both text tags and figure tags are enclosed by double curly braces {{ }}.
+You can see the text tags highlighted in red boxes and the figure tag highlighted in orange boxes.
+The string inside the double curly braces is known as the identifier.
+It is used to place the correct values in the right tags.

 ### 3.2 Table with dynamic rows
-The first table(green box) is a table with dynamic rows, this means that the number of rows depends on the input.
-When creating a table with dynamic rows follow the following steps:
+The first table (highlighted in green) is a table with dynamic rows, meaning that the number of rows will vary depending on the input.
+To create a table with dynamic rows, follow these steps:

-1. Create a tabel in word with column headings and the right lay-out.
+1. Create a table in Microsoft Word with the appropriate column headings and layout.
-2. Add a row and merge the cells together
-3. Fill in the following line of code:
+2. Insert a new row, merge the cells together and the following line of code:
 ```
 {%tr for r in table1 %}
 ```
-4. Add a row and split the cells into the columns
+3. Insert a new row and split the cells into columns.
-5. Fill in the following line of code in each column, where var is the key name of the value.
+4. In each column, add the following line of code, where var is the key name of the value:
 ```
 {{r[var]}}
 ```
-6. Add a row and merge the cells together and add the following line of code to close the for loop:
+5. Insert a new row and merge the cells together.
+Add the following line of code to close the for loop:
 ```
 {%tr endfor %}
 ```
 ### 3.3 Table with dynamic columns
 The table on the second page is a table with dynamic columns.
-When creating a table with dynamic colums the following needs to be followed:
+To create a table with dynamic columns, follow these steps:

-1. Create a tabel in word with four columns and the number of rows the tabels needs to be
+1. Create a table in Microsoft Word with four columns and the appropriate number of rows.
-2. In the first column add the row headings
+2. In the first column, add the row headings.
-3. In the second column add the following line of code:
+3. In the second column, add the following line of code:
 ```
 {%tc for c in table2 %}
 ```
-4. In the third columnd add the following line of code, where var is the key name of the value
+4. In the third column, add the following line of code, where var is the key name of the value:
 ```
 {{c[var]}}
 ```
-5. In the fourth coloumn add:
+5. In the fourth column, add the following line of code to close the for loop:
 ```
 {%tc endfor %}
 ```